WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

 The blueprint establishes a robust infrastructure including:

 1.  **Dedicated Networking:** A new VPC with private subnets to isolate the environment.
+The IP range for the subnet used by the internal load balancer can be customized via the `internal_lb_subnet_range` variable in `gemini-stage-0`.
 2.  **Data Storage:** CMEK-encrypted Google Cloud Storage (GCS) buckets and BigQuery datasets to securely store data for Discovery Engine.
 3.  **Discovery Engine:** Configuration of Discovery Engine data stores, and connectors for GCS and BigQuery.
-4.  **Load Balancing:** A Regional External HTTPS Load Balancer to securely expose the Gemini Enterprise application.
+4.  **Load Balancing:** A Regional HTTPS Load Balancer (either INTERNAL_MANAGED or EXTERNAL_MANAGED based on `deployment_type`) to securely expose the Gemini Enterprise application.
 5.  **Security Controls:**
     *   **Identity-Aware Proxy (IAP):** Enforces fine-grained access control based on user identity and context.
     *   **Access Context Manager:** Defines and enforces granular access policies based on attributes like user identity, device security status, time of day, and geo-location.
-    *   **Cloud Armor:** Provides WAF capabilities and DDoS protection, initially configured to only allow traffic from the US.
+    *   **Cloud Armor:** Provides WAF capabilities and DDoS protection, initially configured to only allow traffic from the US (Applicable for EXTERNAL deployments).
     *   **CMEK:** Ensures data at rest in GCS, BigQuery, and Discovery Engine is encrypted with customer-managed keys.
     *   **IAM:** Least privilege IAM roles and service accounts.
     *   **Org Policies:** Enforces organizational constraints to maintain compliance.